 Coca-Cola Freestyle is a touchscreen fountain beverage system introduced in 2009 that is fairly common now.
 The machine dispenses about 150 different Coca-Cola drink products with custom flavors available.
 The machine allows users to select from mixtures of flavors of Coca-Cola branded products, which are then individually dispensed.
 Like many places, Universal Orlando uses the RFID chip in each Freestyle cup to determine if your cup is eligible for use.

 You may purchase a new Freestyle cup for $17.99, which entitles you to free refills for the entire day at any Universal Orlando Resort theme park.
 If you already have a Freestyle cup, then you can “recharge” it for $10.99 for a day of unlimited refills.
 These cups may also be purchased with a quick service dining plan as an add-on.

 Are there any discounts?

 Good news is that there are few possible discounts.
 If you purchase multiple cups at the same time, you can get a discount on each one.
-If you purchase two, then the price drops one dollar for each cup.
-If you purchase 3-6 cups, then each one if $12.99, saving you $4 per cup.
+If you purchase two, then the price drops two dollars for each cup.
+If you purchase 3-6 cups, then each one is $13.99, saving you $4 per cup.
 Also, if you are a Universal Orlando annual passholder with food and beverage discounts, the discount would be valid on this purchase.